Myask-sl/trumpet-skeleton-backdoot/README.md

 The sound of trumpets echoes through the night...

-This version of Trumpet Skeleton for MinecraftForge 1.12 is no longer being actively developed.
-See [Trumpet Skeleton (Fabric)](https://github.com/JamiesWhiteShirt/trumpet-skeleton-fabric) for the official Fabric version, or [Trumpet Skeleton: ReDooted](https://github.com/gdude2002/trumpet-skeleton) by @gdude2002 for MinecraftForge 1.15+.
+This version of Trumpet Skeleton was backported to 1.7.10.